kudobuilder/kudo.dev/content/blog/blog-2020-06-building-your-first-operator.md

 ## Bootstrap service

 The next thing we are going to need is a service defined, so that our cluster nodes can connect to our bootstrap node once they are deployed.
 Firstly we’ll define that step and task in our operator.yaml, as well as defining the resources for the task.
-Once again this will be an Apply task, just applying the resource to our cluster :
+Once again this will be an Apply task, just applying the resource to our cluster:

 ```yaml
 # operator.yaml